Parsing an HTML / XML Document

 I understand that there may be some HTML documents available on the World Wide Web.

-Nokogiri offers quite a few options that affect how a document is parsed.
-You can read about them here, but the most commonly-used options are:
+Nokogiri offers quite a few options that affect how a document is parsed; you can read about them in the XML::ParseOptions docs.

 NOBLANKS- Remove blank nodes

 STRICT- Strict parsing; raise an error when parsing malformed documents

 HUGE- use to skip hardcoded limits around document size or DOM depth; comes with a performance penalty

 You could use them by handcrafting an artisanal bitmap (not recommended):

 But it’s more idiomatic to use the chainable shortcuts on the config object instead: